Addictive Sins

 (Proverbs 23:24-25)

-A father is made happy by a son who is righteous and makes wise decisions.
+A righteous son who makes wise decisions makes a father happy.
 Thus, children should strive to make their parents happy in this way.

-As we have seen before this type of exhortation precedes a section that is particularly important to pay attention to.
+As we have seen before, this type of exhortation precedes a particularly important section to pay attention to.

 Sex